itsboyac/reproducibility_week5_project/README.md

-# Reproducible Book Scraping & Classification Pipeline (Week 5)
+# Reproducible Book Scraping & Classification Pipeline

 This project demonstrates a fully reproducible end-to-end data pipeline using Python and Make.
 It is designed to run in a Linux environment (specifically **WSL** on Windows) to ensure consistent behavior across different machines.